-LOST: James "Sawyer" Ford spent much of the first season as the Jerkass before his evolution into Jerk with a Heart of Gold.
-Pre-Character Development Jack Shephard, although Jack all the time would be more accurate.
+Lost: James "Sawyer" Ford spent much of the first season as the Jerkass before his evolution into Jerk with a Heart of Gold.
+Jack Shephard had his moments too, though he got better in the later seasons.

-NCIS: Tony.
+Tony.
 He's consistently rude and disrespectful to his colleagues, his superiors, other law enforcement agencies, and even the friends and families of the victims.
-However, that's more of a Jerkass Façade than anything else.
-Gibbs himself counts to an extent.
-Regardless of personal problems, he comes off as very abrasive and cold towards others.
-Though this could be a case of Jerk with a Heart of Gold, as he is also a venerable and respected Jerkass Woobie.
+However, that's more of a act than anything else.

 Noah's Arc: Ricky is this at times, particularly when putting his consorts before his friends.
 One particularly notable example is when his friend Chance is lost in a dangerous neighborhood at night and calls Ricky to pick him up.
 Ricky says yes, but then immediately forgets about it when distracted by a stripper (who he consequently has sex with).
 The really Jerkass part though is that when Chance confronts him about it, Ricky laughs the whole thing off as a joke.

-The Office: Chris Finch from the UK version.
-But his jerk-assedness sets up a Crowning Moment Of Awesome for David Brent in the final episode, when Brent finally tells "best friend" Finch what he can do.Word of God has it that he was created so that Brent wouldn't seem like quite so much of a tosser in comparison.
+The Office (UK): Chris Finch.
+His jerk-assedness was used to help David Brent be more appealing in the final episode, when he finally tells "best friend" Finch what he can do.Word of God has it that he was created so that Brent wouldn't seem like quite so much of a tosser in comparison.
 The American version of Chris Finch is Todd Packer.
 They're both obnoxious, over-sexualized, condescending sales reps.

 Oz: Being a show centered around prison, it's inevitable that a large number of characters are complete assholes with varying levels of sociopathic and malevolent behaviour on both sides of the law.
 The worst has to be Kenny Wangler, who only isn't a total monster because most of his actions only amount to him behaving like a complete jerkass.
 Yet despite his pettiness, he still comes across as more evil than actual monsters like Schillinger and Adebisi due to having absolutely zero redeeming qualities and taking sadistic glee in everything cruel.